quicwg/base-drafts/draft-ietf-quic-transport.md

 * The increase in ECT(0) and ECT(1) counters MUST be no greater than the number of packets newly acknowledged that were sent with the corresponding codepoint.

-* If the increase in the ECT(0), ECT(1) and CE counters are greater than the number of newly ACKed packets, and received ACK's smallest acknowledged is larger than the previous largest acknowledged, then it's likely acknowledgements were missed, and the above comparison MUST NOT be performed.
+* If the increase in the ECT(0), ECT(1) and CE counters are greater than the number of newly acknowledged packets, and the received ACK's smallest acknowledged is larger than the previous largest acknowledged, then it's likely acknowledgements were missed, and the above comparison MUST NOT be performed.
 Instead a new comparision point is stored by the sender so that only changes after this point will be used in the future comaparisions.

 Upon successful verification, an endpoint continues to set ECT codepoints in subsequent packets with the expectation that the path is ECN-capable.